 If $\dim K\leq 1$, one can take $\gamma$ to be induced by a continuous map $f \colon |K| \to \mathbf{R}$.
-However, one can easily check that in that case $\gamma$ is a homological almost embedding if and only if $f$ is an almost embedding. \end{proof}
+However, one can easily check that in that case $\gamma$ is a homological almost-embedding if and only if $f$ is an almost-embedding. \end{proof}